Can you contact me when you are accepting new bookings or put me in a queue?

-Unfortunately no, though I promise I would if there was an easy way to manage a waitlist.
+Unfortunately, no, because there is no easy or efficient way to manage a waitlist.

-There are practical reasons why few businesses can do this, even those with multiple employees, but the simple explanation is this: The logistics of managing hundreds of people with enquiries and just one of me doing everything here, makes maintaining a waitlist of potential customers simply not viable.
+There are various reasons why few businesses can do this, but the simple explanation is this: one of me, many hundreds of you.
+If it’s administration, I’m doing it, and it HAS to be efficient.
+The logistics of the one person who does everything here (me) managing many dozens or even hundreds of enquiries and maintaining a waitlist of potential customers simply are not viable.

-The constant stream of local, interstate and even overseas enquiries, people buying and selling equipment and changing their minds about having it worked on, etc, means there’s no way to keep track of who wants to book what, and when.
+The constant stream of enquiries, people buying and selling equipment and changing their minds about having it worked on, the variable time frames of working on equipment with unknown faults, etc, means there’s no way to keep track of who wants to book what, and when, when they can bring it in or exactly when I will have bookings available.
 It’s neither practical nor sensible for me to try to keep track of all that, so I don’t.

-The solution is our booking status table.
-It’s efficient because each enquirer need only check once in a while, and as guided by the table.
-It automatically filters out those who no longer require our services and saves me from sending hundreds of unnecessary emails.
+The functional solution is our booking status table.
+Each enquirer needs only to check once in a while, as guided by the table, minimising wasted time for enquirers and for me.
+It automatically filters out those who no longer require our services and saves me from sending hundreds of unnecessary emails following up sometimes months later, when that time could be spent working on customer equipment.

-I suggest people periodically check the booking status table based on the information provided in it.
+I suggest periodically checking the booking status table and using the information provided there.
 Feel free to send an enquiry even if we’re full because it gets the ball rolling.

 Discover more from LiQUiD AUDiO